Mental Health Counselor Salary and Career Outlook

 Mental Health Counselors for Individual and Family Services

-When most people think of mental health professionals they think of the archetypal psychiatrists – counselors with clipboards and pens jotting notes as patients share their concerns.
-While psychiatry is certainly a lucrative career in and of itself, it requires a doctoral degree and all the residency and educational time investments that go with it.
+When most people think of mental health professionals, they think of the archetypal psychiatrists – counselors with clipboards and pens jotting notes as patients share their concerns.
+According to the Bureau of Labor Statistics, psychiatry is certainly a lucrative career in and of itself, but it requires a doctoral degree and the residency and educational time investments that come with it.

-In actuality, it is possible to offer this style of mental health care to patients without an MD degree.
+In fact, it is possible to provide this style of mental health care to patients without an MD.
 Many states offer licenses for mental health care practice that can be obtained after completing a relevant bachelor’s and/or master’s degree program.

 Mental health counselors specializing in individual and/or family services work in public or private settings and help patients work through issues including (but not limited to):